zaboura/iGrader-Essay-App/README.md

  * Lexical diversity.
  * Average sparse tree height
  * Inner similarities: We used the *BERT* model to embed essays' sentences and compute *cosine similarity distance* between them.
- * Text coherence: GPT-2 language model used to compute the probability.
+ * Text coherence Score: GPT-2 language model used to compute the probability.
  * Number of transition words: Count of linking words.
  * Prompt and essay relevance: Universal-sentence-encoder-large (v5) used to compute similarity.
  * .